 As more professional and non-professional athletes come forward to share their stories of how cannabis helps improve their performance and recovery, the market for marijuana products formulated specifically for the sports industry will continue to grow.
 Research has already shown how marijuana can benefit athletes, particularly in terms of how it can help reduce the use of opioid pain relieving drugs like codeine and OxyContin among athletes.

 Interestingly, this is a part of the market where there is equal interest in both CBD and THC products.
 That means not only is there a significant opportunity for brands and businesses to establish market share dominance with marijuana products, but there are also big opportunities for hemp products.
-Athletes who are subjected to drug tests might need hemp products to stay compliant and continue to compete at a certain level.
+Athletes who are subjected to drug tests might need CBD products to stay compliant and continue to compete at a certain level.

 Looking beyond specific marijuana products, there are also opportunities for more cannabis-related gyms, cannabis consultants to help athletes choose the best products to achieve their goals, and other ancillary products and services.
 The fitness market is on a steep growth trajectory right now, particularly health-related software and mobile apps, so there are even opportunities to merge marijuana, tech, and sports in innovative ways.

 However, therein lies the problem – perception.
-It will take some time, money, and effort to change the public’s perception of marijuana as it relates to sports, health, and fitness.
+It will take some time, money, and effort to change the public’s perception of cannabis as it relates to sports, health, and fitness.
 It can be done, and it most likely will be done in the near future.
 The question is: Who will lead the charge?
-Who will stake a claim in the marijuana sports market and own the leadership position?
+Who will stake a claim in the cannabis sports market and own the leadership position?

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
+She has been working with clients in the cannabis industry since 2015.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.